scottyschup/ruby-curriculum/projects/twitter-client.md

 **TODO: Facebook project as well?**

-We'll use the [Twitter API](api-docs) to build a command line Twitter API.
+We'll use the [Twitter API][api-docs] to build a command line Twitter API.

 * Post a status